meeshkan/properties-driven-development-tutorial/ARTICLE.md

 The filter ensures that the dictionary is non-empty.

-With the property ready, we can move to implementation.
-The `del sorted_dict[key]` actually means `sorted_dict.__delitem__(key)`, so we define `__delitem__` in `SortedDict`:
+With the property ready, we can now move on to the implementation.
+The delete operation in our test, `del sorted_dict[key]`, translates to `sorted_dict.__delitem__(key)`.
+So we need to define `__delitem__` in `SortedDict`:

 ```python
 # sorted_dict.py
 class SortedDict:
     ...

     def __delitem__(self, key):
         return tree.delete(self._tree, key)
 ```

+ > Note: Throughout the rest of the tutorial, `...` represents the rest of the function or class as it was previous written.

-We again delegate the deletion to the tree with `tree.delete` function.
-Because the deletion is somewhat tricky but standard, we refer to the accompanying repository for its implementation.
+Again, we delegate the deletion to the tree with the `tree.delete` function.
+Because the deletion is somewhat tricky but can be copied from the [Introduction to Algorithms](https://en.wikipedia.org/wiki/Introduction_to_Algorithms) book, we refer to [`tree.py`](https://github.com/meeshkan/properties-driven-development-tutorial/blob/master/src/sorted_dict/tree.py) in the accompanying repository for its implementation.

 Our list of requirements now looks as following:

-1. ~~Key-value pairs added to sorted dictionary can be searched.~~
+1. ~~Key-value pairs added to our sorted dictionary can be searched.~~
-1. ~~Adding key that exists overwrites the existing one.~~
+1. ~~Adding a key that already exists overwrites the existing one.~~
 1. Keys are always sorted.
-1. Searching for non-existing key raises `KeyError`.
+1. Searching for a non-existing key raises a `KeyError`.
-1. ~~Deleting a key and then searching it raises `KeyError`~~
+1. ~~Deleting a key and then searching for it raises a `KeyError`~~

-As our last example, we write a property for the keys being always sorted.
+As our last example, we'll write a property-based test for the requirement (3): that keys are always sorted.
+The property for requirement (4) can be found in [`test_sorted_dict.py`](https://github.com/meeshkan/properties-driven-development-tutorial/blob/master/tests/test_sorted_dict.py) in the accompanying repository.

 ### Ensuring keys are sorted

-A property such as "Keys are always sorted" is an invariant: Whatever operations are performed, it remains true.
-Ensuring all the dictionaries we generate have sorted keys is straightforward:
+A property like "Keys are always sorted" is an invariant: Whatever operations are performed, it should remain true.
+Assuming `SortedDict` has `keys()` method returning the list of keys, we can write a property-based test ensuring all the instances `SortedDict` generated by `some_sorted_dicts()` have sorted keys:

 ```python
 # test_sorted_dict.py